Piercing Numbers in Circular Societies: Probabilities of Piercing Numbers

 \subsection{Simulating Societies}

-Since \Cref{randomsociety_tauk} only applies for fixed-length circular societies with small approval set length $p$, we now use simulation to explore the probability of various piercing numbers and compute average piercing numbers of random fixed-length circular societies with larger $p$.
-For a particular number of approval sets $n$ of any length $p$, we can estimate the probability that the piercing number is $k$ by randomly generating $N$ fixed-length circular societies and computing the piercing number of each.
-The proportion of the $N$ circular societies whose piercing number is equal to $k$ is our estimate of $P(\tau(S) = k)$.
+We can only compute the exact piercing number probability for fixed-length circular societies with small approval set length $p$ or small number of voters $n$, however, we can use simulation to explore the probability distribution of piercing numbers of random fixed-length circular societies with larger $p$ and/or larger $n$.
+This provides an empirical answer to \cref{question:tauk}.
+Given a fixed-length circular society $\S$ with $n$ voters and approval set length $p$, we can estimate the probability that the piercing number is $k$ by randomly generating $N$ such societies and computing the piercing number of each.
+The proportion of the $N$ circular societies whose piercing number is equal to $k$ is our estimate of $P(\tau(\S) = k)$.

-\Cref{randomsociety_tauk} states that the probability $P(\tau(S) = k)$ for a random fixed-length circular society with approval set length $p < \frac{1}{2k}$ is given by \Cref{probEq}.
+\Cref{randomsociety_tauk} states that the probability $P(\tau(\S) = k)$ for a random fixed-length circular society with approval set length $p < \frac{1}{2k}$ is given by \Cref{probEq}.
 Our simulations suggest that \Cref{probEq} may give the correct probability even when $p$ is somewhat larger than $\frac{1}{2k}$, at least for certain values of $k$. \Cref{fig:simulation_4sets} compares the simulated probability with the value given by \Cref{probEq} for random fixed-length circular societies with $n=4$ voters, each $k \in \{1, 2, 3, 4\}$, and a range of approval set lengths $p \in (0, 0.8)$.
-We see that for each $\tau = k$ the simulated probability agrees with \Cref{probEq} for $p < \frac{1}{2k}$, as it should.
+We see that for each $\tau = k$ the estimated probability agrees with \Cref{probEq} for $p < \frac{1}{2k}$, as it should.
 However, for $\tau > 2$, these values agree for $p$ beyond the bound stated in \Cref{randomsociety_tauk}.
 For $\tau = 3$, the values seem to match well up to $p = \frac{1}{3}$, and for $\tau = 4$, they seem to match well up to $p = \frac{1}{4}$.
-This leads us to the following conjecture.
+This leads us to the following conjecture, which is further supported by additional simulations for larger $n$ and $k$.

 \begin{conjecture} For a random fixed-length circular society $S$,

 for $p$ in an interval $(0, \frac{1}{2k} + \delta)$ for some $\delta > 0$. \end{conjecture}